-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 Student loans are the same as a bank loan.
 It is a personal debt and must be paid back according to the terms of the loan agreement.
 Read the terms and conditions of the loan agreement before you sign the contract.
 Student loans are supplemental resources for while you are in school, so they may not cover all your costs.

 The difference between “regular” loans and “student” loans is that you do not have to make payments or pay interest on the loan, as long as you are enrolled in a recognized university, college, or similar educational institution.
 You must always keep the Alberta Student Aid Service Centre (ASASC) and the National Student Loans Service Centre (NSLSC) informed of your enrolment status.
 You may reach ASASC by calling toll-free 1-855-606-2096, and NSLSC by visiting www.csnpe-nslsc.canada.ca/en/home or by calling toll-free 1-888-815-4514.

 Payment on the student loan begins once you complete your education or you withdraw from classes.
 You have a 6-month grace period.
 After which you must begin paying back the debt and interest on your student loan.
 If you cannot make the required payments on your loan, take all necessary steps to avoid defaulting on your loan or incurring further interest costs.
 Contact the ASASC and NSLSC immediately to discuss payment terms.
 Ask them for interest relief during the period you cannot make the payments or create a payment schedule that works best for you.